a-little-world/little-world-core/frontend_port_gameplan.md

         },
         community_events,
         admin_infos: adminInfos,
+}
 ```

 ### Refactor video call joining process

-There is a still open issue with out video call process: https://github.com/a-little-world/little-world-frontend/issues/31
+There is a still open issue with our video call process: https://github.com/a-little-world/little-world-frontend/issues/31

-This issue causes firefox to ask for permission twice since it handles the permissions slighly diffrent on firefox.
+This issue causes Firefox to ask for permission twice since it handles the permissions slightly differently on Firefox.

-This bug will likely also cause issue with the capacitor native port.
+This bug will likely also cause issues with the Capacitor native port.

-Also we want to add video call room join directly routes.
+Also, we want to add direct video call room join routes.

-I.e.: `/video_room/<room-uuid>/` links should automaticly connect to a specific matches video room (if the user is logged in).
+For instance, `/video_room/<room-uuid>/` links should automatically connect to a specific match's video room (if the user is logged in).

 ### Routing

 There are two options here:

-- completly move to nextjs-router ( is prob desirable for performance and consistency )
+- Completely move to Next.js router (this is probably desirable for performance and consistency)
-- mix between react-router and nextjs-router, this is possible and has been done before prob requres less refactoring but might be suboptimal
+- Mix between React-router and Next.js router: this is possible and has been done before but might be suboptimal as it probably requires less refactoring

 Sketch for the routing structure: